sourcegraph/openctx/provider/semgrep/README.md

-# Hello World context provider for OpenCtx
+# Semgrep context provider for OpenCtx

 This is a sample context provider for [OpenCtx](https://openctx.org) that fetches the contents of a Semgrep finding from a given URL.